vrikodar/P4ck3t/P4ck3t.md

 *For example in the topology shown below the Packet sent by A destined to C is Forwarded by Hub to All devices connected but is only accepted by C and dropped by Rest of them*

 ![](https://github.com/SxNade/P4ck3t/blob/main/pimages/2021-09-01_03-28.png)

+**Physical Topology**: `Star`

+**Logical Topology**: `Bus`

+*Although The physical structure is a Star the network functions like a Bus, Hence its a Single collision,broadcast Domain*
+ - bandwidth also gets divided with number of devices present